luxfi/evm/contracts/README.md

 var local_chain_id = process.env.CHAIN_ID || 99999;
 ```

-You can use this network configuration by providing the environment variables and specifying the `--network` flag, as Subnet-EVM does in its testing suite:
+You can use this network configuration by providing the environment variables and specifying the `--network` flag, as EVM does in its testing suite:

 ```bash
 RPC_URI=http://127.0.0.1:9650/ext/bc/28N1Tv5CZziQ3FKCaXmo8xtxoFtuoVA6NvZykAT5MtGjF4JkGs/rpc CHAIN_ID=77777 npx hardhat test --network local